drifter1/compiler/README.md

 ## Running the included examples

-Examples are included in the *examples* subdirectory.
+Examples are included in the *examples* directory.

-You can compile *example1.c* in the Simple-C language via:
+By default, typing `make run` will compile *example1.c* from the *simple_c_examples* subdirectory using the compiled binary from `make`.
+It's essentially the same as:

 ```
 ./bin/compiler examples/simple_c_examples/example1.c
 ```

-This will print out parsing debugging information in the terminal console and also create the *symtab_dump.out* and *revisit_dump.out* debugging files.
+The execution of the compiler prints out parsing debugging information in the terminal console and also creates the *symtab_dump.out* and *revisit_dump.out* debugging files.

 ## Cleaning up the build files and binaries

 To clean the build files and binary executable, you just have to type `make clean`.

-> [!NOTE]
+## Cleaning up the run files

-> The above command does not remove debugging files such as *symtab_dump.out* and *revisit_dump.out*, as well as the assembly outputs (*.s* files), which are created when you use the compiler itself.
-These files need to be removed manually.
+To clean the debugging files (with *.out* extension) after usage of the compiler with `make run` you just have to type `make clean-run`.

 # Articles